live-book/atlanta-dupr/vue-root/docs/activity/README.md

 #### Round One
 - Players are ranked by their ratings from low to high.
 DUPR-rating takes precedence over self-rating.
-- The players are divided to groups of 4 to 6 players based on the players’ ratings.
+- Players are divided to groups of 4 to 6 players.
 Each group plays in one court.
 - Each player is assigned a score, based on the game score, at the end of each game.

 #### Round Two